No change in petrol, diesel prices

-New Delhi, March 10 (IANS) Oil marketing companies have spared consumers of any further increase in pump prices of petrol and diesel as state elections and stable global oil market have prevented any revision at this juncture.
+New Delhi: Oil marketing companies have spared consumers of any further increase in pump prices of petrol and diesel as state elections and stable global oil market have prevented any revision at this juncture.

 Accordingly, petrol continued to be priced at Rs 91.17 a litre and diesel Rs 81.47 a litre in the capital on Wednesday.
 Fuel prices have not been revised now for 11 days even though global product prices witnessed a spike.